afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

 $ express tutorial-chinchay-api && cd tutorial-chinchay-api
 ```
 <br/>
-We will install drivers to use PostgresSQL database. we will use knexjs and pg
+We will install drivers to use PostgresSQL database. we will use knex.js and pg

 ```
 $ npm install pg -s